-The PIT PD estimates are converted to cumulative PIT PDs for exposures that have tenors in excess of one year and that are assessed on lifetime PDs.
-The lifetime PDs are calculated by compounding the 12-month PIT PD.
+The PIT PD estimates are converted to PIT PDs using the Vasicek model.
+For exposures that have tenors in excess of one year and that are assessed on lifetime PDs, cumulative lifetime PDs are calculated by compounding the 12-month PIT PD.